Measure estimation on manifolds: an optimal transport approach: Lower bounds on minimax risks

 \section{Lower bounds on minimax risks}

 In this section, we prove the different lower bounds on minimax risks stated in the article.
 The main tool used will be Assouad's lemma.
-Fix as in Section \ref{sec:stat} a statistical model $(\YY,\HH,\QQ,\iota,\vartheta)$, where $\vartheta:\YY\to (E,\LL)$ is a measurable function taking its values in some semi-metric space $(E,\LL)$.
+Fix a statistical model $(\QQ,\vartheta,\LL)$, where we observe a sample of law $\mu\in\QQ$, while $\vartheta(\mu)$ is a quantity of interest to be estimated, with risk measured by the loss function $\LL$.